marleydoughty/AJAX-project/README.md

 # thinking-about-cats

-A dynamic HTML, CSS, and JavaScript solo project that allows users to browse a gallery of cat images and gifs.
+A dynamic HTML, CSS, and JavaScript solo project for users who want to browse cat images and gifs.

 This project was inspired by my adoration for cats.